AccardoNull/SpringMass-main/README.md

 WebGL build: https://accardonull.github.io/SpringMass-main/

-A Spring Mass Simulation made in Unity engine with a softbody physics system consist of three differently parametrized soft cubes and their interaction with a flat ground.
+A Spring Mass Simulation made in Unity engine with a softbody physics system consist of three differently parametrized soft cubes and their interactions with a flat ground.

 Features include: